 - Experience fiscal stress when at least six (6) critical (red) FHIs are reflected.

 - Cash/Modified Cash Basis:

 - Experience fiscal stress in two to three years when at least six (6) critical (red) and/or cautionary (yellow) FHIs are reflected.

 - Experience fiscal stress when at least four (4) critical (red) FHIs are reflected.

-Click the applicable year under either “City” or “County” below to access the heat map, or click here to go to the heat map search page.
+Click the applicable year under either “City” or “County” below to access the heat map, or go to the Heat Map Search page.